jvelascoal/CARP-VD-Benchmark-Instances/README.md

 ## How the instances were generated

-### Proportional sets (`gdb_mod/`, `egl_mod/`)

-Starting from the original benchmarks, the single-type cost of each edge is kept as the type-1 servicing cost (`c1`).
-Deadheading costs are 30% cheaper than servicing (`d = 0.7 c`).
-Type-2 costs are obtained by scaling the type-1 costs by a constant factor per instance.
-Fleet sizes are preserved and capacities are modified to obtain a heterogeneous fleet that can still meet the total demand.

 ### Non-proportional sets (`gdb_mod_np/`, `egl_mod_np/`)

 Motivated by municipal solid waste collection, where the cost of operating a